Public vs private blockchain

 Performance at scale: It is not uncommon for large businesses to process 100,000’s of transactions per second (TPS).
 Therefore, enterprise blockchains need to scale so that they can deliver performance accordingly.
 To achieve this, they can compartmentalize processes using containers or similar approaches.

-Read more about this requirement in this article “Enterprise blockchain ready to go live”.
+Read more about this requirement in “Enterprise blockchain ready to go live”.

 Resilience: They must have built-in redundancy, automated monitoring, and require minimal human intervention.